ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 The problem was not exciting but did not require much work.
 End2end pipeline could be implemented in one evening.
 After that, you needed to experiment with hyperparameters and augmentations, which could be done passively.

 Augmentation is an excellent regularization.
-More augmentations I added - better my networks behave.
+The more augmentations I added - the better my networks behave.

 We finished [7th out of 936 teams](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/leaderboard).
 We did not get any money, but titles of Kaggle Grandmasters became closer :)

 Regarding image augmentations, three things were important:

 * The mainstream opinion was that the bottleneck in training was GPU.
 The more powerful GPUs you have - the faster is network training.
-* In the [DSTL Satellite Imagery Feature Detection challenge at Kaggle](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/discussion/31419), my team finished [2nd](https://medium.com/kaggle-blog/dstl-satellite-imagery-competition-3rd-place-winners-interview-vladimir-sergey-85395e51e118), and I bought a home computer with four power in 2017 GPUs.
+* In the [DSTL Satellite Imagery Feature Detection challenge at Kaggle](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/discussion/31419), my team finished [2nd](https://medium.com/kaggle-blog/dstl-satellite-imagery-competition-3rd-place-winners-interview-vladimir-sergey-85395e51e118), and I bought a home computer with four powerful GPUs (for 2017).
 * For augmentations, we used the open-source library [ImgAug](https://github.com/aleju/imgaug).
 It has a lot of powerful transforms, but it is not optimized for fast execution.